Find Southeast Asia Suppliers, Vietnam Manufacturer, Thailand Factory, Southeast Asia B2B, AseanVolt Sourcing Network, Singapore Trade Hub.

 + View

-When sourcing aluminum alloy components from ASEAN factories—whether in Vietnam, Thailand, Indonesia, or Malaysia—one of the most common quality issues arises during the cleaning stage.
-Aluminum is highly reactive to alkaline solutions, and if the wrong cleaning agent is used, pitting, discoloration, or even structural failure can occur.
-For global buyers, this means rejected shipments, delayed delivery, and unexpected costs.
+When sourcing aluminum alloy components from factories in Vietnam, Thailand, Indonesia, or Malaysia, one of the most common quality issues is surface corrosion caused by improper alkaline cleaning agents.
+Aluminum is highly reactive to strong alkaline solutions (pH above 10), which can lead to pitting, discoloration, or even structural weakening.
+For B2B buyers importing precision parts, this risk directly impacts product acceptance, lead time, and final cost.

 Description